chicio/chicio.github.io/src/posts/2024-01-31-advent-of-typescript-2023-santa-is-stuck.md

 First, I needed to define a type that let me find the current Santa position. `CurrentPosition` loops over rows and columns of `Maze` (helped by the other type I defined `SearchOnRow`), and returns a tuple with two indexes that describes Santa's position (x and y position starting from the top left corner).
 With the new type above, I was ready to define `UpdatedPositionFor`, a type that receive the current position and the `NextMove` as one of the `Directions` available, and return a tuple with the new position for Santa.
 This type uses two supports arrays, `UpOrLeftDirectionsUpdatedIndexes` and `DownOrRightDirectionsUpdatedIndexes`: each element of them describes the next index where Santa should go starting from the current one.
 They also contain the special element `escape`, used when Santa has reached the boundaries of the maze (and later I will show you what this value triggers).
+So at this point, I composed the two types above to create the type `NewPosition`, that is able to calculate and return the new position for Santa.

 ```typescript
 type UpOrLeftDirectionsUpdatedIndexes = ['escape', 0, 1, 2, 3, 4, 5, 6, 7, 8];